wellcomecollection/wellcomelibrary.org/README.md

 This is the CloudFront distribution for the old `wellcomelibrary.org` website.
 It includes the code for redirecting users from the old site to the appropriate `wellcomecollection.org` URL.

+It also includes all the DNS records for the `wellcomelibrary.org` domain.

 ## Key pieces

 *   The CloudFront distributions are in the platform account.